af-unipro/specsavers_connect_docker/README.md

 ### Advisories

-1. If running docker toolkit and cygwin, you may want to consider migrating to https://github.com/tiangolo/babun-docker as I found issues ssh-ing in via cygwin.
-2. You may want to clear drupal cache by running the following:
+* You may want to clear drupal cache by running the following:

    ```
    docker ps